All Episodes

 That's an unknown phenomenon.

-It was not expected by astronomers, and no one has produced an explanation that has gained any scientific consensus.
+It was not expected by astronomers and no one has produced an explanation that has gained any scientific consensus.

-Planetary close calls or planetary close passes did these various catastrophic things to the service of these planets, is that the idea?
+Okay, Dave, what are we suggesting here, that planetary close calls or planetary close passes did these various catastrophic things to the surface of these planets?

-I don't know if anybody in the history of science, let's say in the history of modern science, Ever proposed such a thing, that the planetary system itself was unstable in historical times, that planets moved on irregular courses, that planets engaged each other in celestial combat, so to speak, and with devastating results, not just on the surfaces of the planets, but in Velikovsky's argument, mankind witnessed such a cataclysm, civilizations were devastated, and a collective memory of those events.
+I don't know if anybody in the history of science, let's say in the history of modern science, ever proposed such a thing, that the planetary system itself was unstable in historical times, that planets moved on irregular courses,

 I was about to ask about ancient myths.